 Python Study Group

-Python is a dynamic programming language that can be used for many purposes.
+Python is a programming language used for many purposes.
 In our work with data and digital methods, we often come across digital tools, which require certain knowledge about programming in Python.
-In light of this, we started an egalitarian Python Study Group in 2015 welcoming both students and staff, which have been going strong ever since.
+ETHOS Lab started an egalitarian Python Study Group in 2015 welcoming both students and staff, and going strong ever since.

-The purpose of the study group is to gather people interested in learning the programming language Python as well as fostering a sense of community and collective build-up.
-We want the participants to enjoy themselves, and it doesn’t matter if you are a newbie or programming wizard.
-Everyone is welcome and relevant to the study group.
-During a study session, the participants help each other on the path to understanding programming better and may also get assistance from volunteers.
+The study group gathers people interested in learning the programming language Python as well as fostering a sense of community and collective build-up.
+We want the participants to enjoy themselves while getting help from each other and volunteers, and it doesn’t matter if you are a newbie or programming wizard.
+Everyone is welcome.

 The Python Study Group takes place once per semester through the course of 8 weeks.
 In Autumn 2021, we will return to share a physical space together at ITU.